CMU-Graphics/Scotty3D/assignments/A3/T4-path-tracing.md

 `Pathtracer::trace` is the function responsible for coordinating the path tracing procedure.
 We've given you code to intersect a ray with the scene and collect information about the surface intersection necessary for computing the lighting at that point.
 You should read this function and understand where/why functions of the `bsdf` are called and how the parameters are set up. **You do not need to modify anything here, just understand the procedure.**

-## Step 1: `Lambertian`
+## Step 1: `Lambertian` Material

 Implement `Lambertian::scatter`, `Lambertian::evaluate`, and `Lambertian::pdf`.
 Note that their interfaces are defined in `src/scene/material.h`.
 Task 5 will further discuss sampling BSDFs, so reading ahead may help your understanding.

 - `Lambertian::albedo` is a texture giving the ratio of incoming light to reflected light, also known as the base color of the Lambertian material.
 Call `albedo.lock()->evaluate(uv)` to get the albedo at the current point.
 Note that an albedo of $1$ should correspond to perfect energy conservation.
 (I.e., this value has _not_ been pre-divided by $\pi$.)
 - `Lambertian::scatter` returns a `Scatter` object, with `direction` and `attenuation` components.
 You can use a `Samplers::Hemisphere::Cosine sampler` to randomly sample a direction from a cosine-weighted hemisphere distribution and you can compute the attenuation component via `Lambertian::evaluate`.
 - `Lambertian::evaluate` computes the ratio of outgoing to incoming radiance given a pair of directions.
 Traditionally, BSDFs are specified as the ratio of outgoing radiance to incoming _irradiance_, which necessitates the extra `cos(theta)` factor in the rendering equation.
 In Scotty3D, however, we expect the BSDF to operate only on radiance, so you must scale the evaluation accordingly.
+See [the wikipedia page](https://en.wikipedia.org/wiki/Bidirectional_reflectance_distribution_function) for a visualization of the formula.
 - `Lambertian::pdf` computes the PDF for sampling some incoming direction given some outgoing direction.
 However, the Lambertian BSDF in particular does not depend on the outgoing direction.
 Since we sampled the incoming direction from a cosine-weighted hemisphere distribution, what is its PDF?

 Notes: